phseiff/github-flavored-markdown-to-html/README.md

 * Pulls any images referenced in the markdown files from the web/ your local storage and places them in a directory relative to your specified website root, so the resulting file structure is host-ready for static sites.
 Multiple arguments allow the customization of the saving locations, but the images will always be referenced correctly in the resulting html files.
+This is especially useful since it reflects GitHub's behavior to serve cached copies of README-images instead of linking to them directly, reducing tracking and possibly downscaling overlarge images in the process.
 * Creates all links as root-relative hyperlinks and lets you specify the root directory as well as the locations for css and images, but uses smart standard values for everything.